AndreMonc/BOW_Quiz/README.md

 #####User input file
 - Open a new .txt file.
-- Use tab-delimited format
+- Use tab-delimited format.
 - Insert the following four column headers: "Lat", "Long", "Sequence", "Locality".
-- Use decimal format for Lat and Long when adding rows
+- Use decimal format for Lat and Long when adding rows.
 - User may add columns (no more than 3 recommended) with additional information to be displayed as haplotype network labels.
-- Insert any string for sequence and locality
+- Insert any string for sequence and locality.
-- Save file
+- Save file.

 #####Running program on command line